1092579284/ELEC/README.md

 3. Run `server.py` to start the server.

-4. Open the HTML file, wait for it to connect to the server, input the desired information, and obtain the prediction results.
+4. Open 'index.html', wait for it to connect to the server, input the desired information, and obtain the prediction results.